Free CrCl Calculator – Creatinine Clearance Calculator

 < 15 mL/min Kidney failure (ESRD) Very limited or absent filtration Dialysis often required; highly restricted drug options; specialist-managed care

-Example: An 82-year-old woman weighing 52 kg with a serum creatinine of 0.9 mg/dL might fall within the “normal” lab range.
-But plugging those values into the Cockcroft-Gault formula produces a CrCl of approximately 35 mL/min — indicating moderate kidney impairment that would require dose adjustments for many common medications.
+Example: An 82-year-old woman weighing 52 kg with a serum creatinine of 0.9 mg/dL falls within the normal lab range.
+Put those values through Cockcroft-Gault and the CrCl is roughly 35 mL/min, which is moderate impairment and enough to require dose adjustment for a long list of common medications.
+Nothing on her lab report would have told her that.

 CrCl vs eGFR: Understanding the Key Differences